nfviktor/logic-circuit-visualizer/README.md

 - Copy the cloned or downloaded, and unzipped folder into "../wamp/www" folder or "../wamp64/www" folder
 - Open localhost in browser and choose the project folder

+## Still in progress

+Every input on every object is set to 0.
+If you connect it will change to the connected object's output value.